-However, despite its growing popularity as an alternative energy source, there are still challenges with solar developments.
-Depending on its end use, it is not an “on-demand” energy source and may require battery storage for greater flexibility of use.
-This means that, depending on how the solar development is planned and the amount and types of batteries used, its carbon footprint can vary widely.
-Batteries also add a significant Capital Expenditure (CAPEX) cost, which directly impacts the payback period of the project.
+However, there are challenges with solar developments.
+It is not an “on-demand” energy source; it very much depends on the amount of solar irradiance available, so coupling it with battery storage gives it greater flexibility of use.
+Depending on how the solar development is planned and the amount & types of batteries used; its carbon footprint can vary widely.
+Batteries additionally add a significant Capital Expenditure (CAPEX) cost, which directly impacts the payback period of the project.

-As the number of solar developments around the globe increase, there is a need for novel approaches to analysing the energy production potential, greenhouse gas (GHG) emissions, and total cost of the development over its entire life cycle.
-It is especially important to evaluate these early in the development’s life cycle, ideally at the prospective stage, to optimise costs as well as plan for the mitigation of potential GHG emissions and the associated carbon taxes and costs they might incur.
-Thus far, early life cycle analysis has been a challenge due to the lack of data on exact energy production and emissions prior to commencing operations.
-However, we believe it is possible to use estimates of production, emissions, and costs from existing solar developments and component manufacturers to evaluate the full life cycle of solar development even at the prospective stage.
+As the number of solar developments around the globe increase, there is a need for novel approaches to analyse the energy production potential, greenhouse gas (GHG) emissions, and total cost of the development over its entire life cycle.
+It is especially important to evaluate these early in the development to optimise costs as well as plan for the mitigation of potential GHG emissions and the associated carbon taxes and costs they might incur.
+Thus far, early LCA has been a challenge due to the lack of data on exact energy production and emissions prior to commencing operations.

-In this paper we discuss our approach to modelling and performing a life cycle analysis of a solar farm – evaluating the energy production, GHG emissions, and costs of a solar farm at the prospective stage.
-This prospective solar farm is still in the pre-FEED stage, where no FID nor designs have been finalised yet.
-The parameters for this prospective farm are that it is based on an offshore equatorial island which requires subsea cabling to connect it to the onshore electrical grid where the power will be used up.
-Our model considers the full “cradle-to-grave” view of the development, where we consider: (a) the initial operational planning of the farm including installation of underground pipes and high voltage electrical cables groundwork, (b) logistics and shipping for major “off-the-shelf” parts and components like solar panels & inverters, and (c) the CAPEX, Operational Expenditure (OPEX), and Decommissioning Expenditure (ABEX) of the components.
-GHG contributions of each component within the value chain were then determined.
-Our method considers the uncertainty in which deterministic “Low-Best-High” outcomes of solar energy output were calculated (although only the results from the “Best” case will be discussed in this paper for simplicity).
+However, in this paper, we will demonstrate that it is possible to use estimates of production, emissions, and costs from existing solar developments and component manufacturers to evaluate the full life cycle of solar development, at the “prospective stage pre-FEED”.
+The solar development we will model is located on an offshore equatorial location, requiring subsea cabling to connect to an onshore electrical grid.
+Our model considers the full “cradle-to-grave” view of the development, where we consider: (a) the initial operational planning of the farm including installation of underground pipes and high voltage electrical cables groundwork, (b) logistics and shipping for major “off-the-shelf” parts and components like solar panels & inverters, and (c) the CAPEX, operational expenditure (OPEX), and decommissioning costs (ABEX) of the components.
+GHG contributions of each component within the value chain will be determined.
+Our method also considers the uncertainty inherent in our assumptions; we therefore evaluate a deterministic “Low-Best-High” outcome for solar energy output (although only the results from the “Best” case will be discussed in this paper for simplicity).
 Finally, we evaluate the costs and payback period for the solar farm.